Student Records and Transcript Request

-All evaluations are based on the unit's credit (i.e., quarter or semester hours.)
+All evaluations are based on the unit's credit (i.e. quarter or semester hours.)
 Courses must equal to 4 or more quarter hours to be considered for transfer.
-One quarter hour is equal to .67 semester hours.
+See chart below.

 - American Sentinel College's Registrar's Office evaluates work completed elsewhere.
 The evaluator bases their decision on course content, age, and other factors as appropriate.
 Additional documentation, such as course descriptions and/or syllabi, may be requested.
 Courses specific to a business or technology major taken more than 8 years prior to enrolling are less likely to transfer due to changing technology and business practices, however the final decision will be based on a variety of factors.

-- All evaluations are based on the unit's credit (i.e., quarter or semester hours).
+- All evaluations are based on the unit's credit (i.e. quarter or semester hours).
 Courses must be equal to four or more quarter hours to be considered for transfer.
-One quarter hour is equal to .67 semester hours.
+See chart below.

 - The courses must have been college level.
 Credits earned in developmental or remedial course work and English-as-a-Second-Language courses may not be transferred.

 - The undergraduate course must have been completed with a grade of C or better.
 A numeric average of 70 percent or better is required for schools not using a traditional grading scale.

 - The graduate course must have been completed with a grade of B or better.
 A numeric average of 83 percent or better is required for schools not using a traditional grading scale.

 - Credit earned at foreign institutions must be externally evaluated by a foreign credential evaluator approved by the National Association of Credential Evaluation Services or American Association of Collegiate Registrars and Admission Officers (unless the school has a trained foreign credential evaluator).
 See www.naces.org or www.aacrao.org for a list of approved evaluators.